-When it comes to food the word organic is bandied about and means a hundred different things to a hundred different people.
+When it comes to food the word organic can mean many different things to a hundred different people.
 Oftentimes interpretation depends on which country you are living in.
-When we go shopping at the local grocery store or farmers market and see a food product labelled “organic” what does this mean.
+When we go shopping at the local grocery store or farmers market and see a food product labelled “organic” what does this mean?

 Food advertisements and packaging use many words liberally such as :